Table of Contents

 }

-If only one architecture is needed, keep only the corresponding item.
+If only one architecture is needed, only keep the corresponding item.

 AndroidManifest permission configuration